run-llama/llama_index/docs/how_to/analysis/cost_analysis.md

 - `ListIndex`: by default requires {math}`N` LLM calls, where N is the number of nodes.
 - `TreeIndex`: by default requires {math}`\log (N)` LLM calls, where N is the number of leaf nodes.
     - Setting `child_branch_factor=2` will be more expensive than the default `child_branch_factor=1` (polynomial vs logarithmic), because we traverse 2 children instead of just 1 for each parent node.
-- `GPTKeywordTableIndex`: by default requires an LLM call to extract query keywords.
+- `KeywordTableIndex`: by default requires an LLM call to extract query keywords.
     - Can do `index.as_retriever(retriever_mode="simple")` or `index.as_retriever(retriever_mode="rake")` to also use regex/RAKE keyword extractors on your query text.